paulcpederson/angular-dimple/docs/source/documentation/_content.md

 ## Legend

-The `<legend>` directive creates a legend for your graph.
+The `<graph-legend>` directive creates a legend for your graph.
 The legend is generated from the plotted data.

 | attribute | default     | description |
 | --------- | ----------- | ----------- |